Barbara Hanes Memorial Award

 The Barbara Hanes Memorial Award was established in honour of her work as an Occupational Therapy Director at the Arthritis Society, Ontario Division, and her contributions as a teacher and a contributing author to the rheumatology textbook Physical Therapy in Arthritis.
 This award recognizes the best scientific abstract submitted by an occupational therapist.

-The recipient of the 2023 AHPA Barbara Hanes Memorial Award is Karine Toupin-April, PhD for her abstract entitled "Going Beyond Pain: Virtual Meetings and Survey to Expand the JIA Option Map with Other Symptoms and Functional Activities".
+2025 Barbara Hanes Memorial AwardKarine Toupin-April, PhD The recipient of the 2025 AHPA Barbara Hanes Memorial Award is Karine Toupin-April, PhD for her abstract entitled "How Are Determinants of Health Inequities Related to Decision-Making in Juvenile Idiopathic Arthritis Care? a Narrative Synthesis".
 Dr. Toupin-April is an Associate Professor in the School of Rehabilitation Sciences and with the Department of Pediatrics at the University of Ottawa and is affiliated with the Children’s Hospital of Eastern Ontario Research Institute.
 Her research in pediatric and adult rheumatology includes developing PROMs, clinical practice guidelines, patient decision support interventions and self-management tools.
-She is Chair of the AHPA Research Committee.
+She is Chair of the AHPA Research Committee. |

 Carolyn Thomas Award

 The Carolyn Thomas Award was established in honour of Carolyn Thomas, a founding member of AHPA who supported research.
 It is given to the first author of the year’s best scientific abstract.
-The recipient of this award will also be presented with an opportunity to present their work as a Plenary presentation at the annual Canadian Rheumatology Association-Arthritis Health Professions Association Annual Scientific Meeting.
+The recipient of this award will also be presented with an opportunity to present their work as a Plenary presentation at the annual Canadian Rheumatology Association Annual Scientific Meeting.

-The recipient of the 2023 AHPA Carolyn Thomas Award is Susan Bartlett PhD for her work entitled "More than Half of Canadians with RA with a Lifetime History of Mood Disorders were Anxious or Depressed during the COVID-19 Pandemic”.
+2025 Carolyn Thomas AwardSusan Bartlett The recipient of the 2025 AHPA Carolyn Thomas Award is Susan Bartlett PhD for her work entitled "Distinct Symptom Clusters Predict Initial Response to Methotrexate in Adults with New Rheumatoid Arthritis: a Longitudinal Analysis of the Canadian Early Arthritis Cohort".
 Dr. Bartlett is a clinical psychologist and Professor of Medicine at McGill University in the Divisions of Clinical Epidemiology, Rheumatology, and Respiratory Medicine.
 She is co-founder of the McGill Centre for Health Measurement, a senior researcher with the Research Institute of the McGill University Health Centre, Arthritis Research Canada, and the Canadian Early Arthritis Cohort.
 Her research focuses on patient-centred research, measurement development, treatment adherence, and psychosocial factors that impact treatment outcomes.
-She is Chair of the AHPA Research Committee, the Association of Rheumatology Professionals Board, the NIH PROMIS Board of Directors.
+She is Chair of the AHPA Research Committee, the Association of Rheumatology Professionals Board, the NIH PROMIS Board of Directors. |

 Trainee Abstract Award